Rust keeps crashing on startup or when joining/ loading the server? You can easily Fix Rust crashing on a PC.

 Users participate in the Steam beta client to get the updates before anyone else can but due to its instability, it causes game performance issues.

-- Click on Steam > Settings > Acount.
+• Click on Steam > Settings > Account.

 Increase the Paging File Size

-- From the new windows again click on the Advanced tab, and then select Change button appearing under Virtual Memory.
+• From the new window again click on the Advanced tab, and then select the Change button appearing under Virtual Memory.

-- Click the option button next to Custom size, and then type 4096 in the text box next to Initial size (MB) and Maximum size (MB).
+• Click the options button next to Custom size, and then type 4096 in the text box next to Initial size (MB) and Maximum size (MB).

 Now restart your PC and Rust to check if it’s still crashing on Startup or while playing the game.